jarofgreen/event-website-template/README.md

 Future DataTig versions will allow better event editing, and allow creation of public ical feeds for people to import straight into calendars.

-## To host on GitHub

-Go to settings, pages and for the “source” option select “Github Actions”.